All Episodes

 We mentioned alternative fuels.

-That i if there are ways, if there are technologies that can be arrived at that enable us to drive cleaner cars, have cleaner factories, have cleaner everything, the cleaner consumption of electricity.
+That if there are ways, if there are technologies that can be arrived at that enable us to drive cleaner cars, have cleaner factories, have cleaner everything, the cleaner consumption of electricity, I am absolutely all for it.

-One of the reasons I'm very enthusiastic uh about the use of more nuclear power, which I guess is the one way in which I wish America were more like Europe.
+One of the reasons I'm very enthusiastic about the use of more nuclear power, which I guess is the one way in which I wish America were more like Europe.

 You've seen the commercials, I'm sure.

-There's a website, Pickensplan.com.
+There's a website, pickensplan.com.

-Then you'll you'll see them.
+Then you'll see them.

 That's the thing about alternative fuels.

-It's gotta work.
+It's got to work.

 Back in a moment.